Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

 The on-screen keyboard allows you to use your mouse to type.
 While it is not very practical for every day use, it can be very useful for troubleshooting, for example, in case you don't have a physical keyboard attached to the computer.

-To pin the icon, right click on the taskbar and choose "Taskbar settings".
+To pin the icon, right-click on the taskbar and choose "Taskbar settings".
 Then, under the "System tray icons" category, you will find the option "Touch keyboard".

 ![Screenshot of the on-screen keyboard setting.](./img/useful-windows-tips/on-screen-keyboard-1.png)